Rhodes sailing holidays

 Behind the De Naillac Tower there is the quay for the 20 – 45 m yachts.

-The “superyachts & megayachts” quay in West area of the Commercial harbour / Emboriko Limani where there is sometimes room for smaller yachts.
+The “superyachts & megayachts” quay in west area of the Commercial harbour / Emboriko Limani where there is sometimes room for smaller yachts.
 Alternatively, the shallow part near this beach is a viable anchorage in Emboriko.
 Visible in front of the St Nicholas Fortress is the De Naillac Tower ruin.

 The lovely and useful anchorage at Zephyros beach, just SW of the marina.
+New regulations require you to anchor well away from the beach, black buoys mark the the no-anchoring zone.

 Commercial harbour / Emporiko Limani

-Watched over by the mighty UNESCO-listed city walls – and South of the Mandraki seawall – is the second port, Emporiko Limani / Commercial harbour with berths on West side, across from the giant cruiseships.
+Watched over by the mighty UNESCO-listed city walls – and south of the Mandraki seawall – is the second port, Emporiko Limani / Commercial harbour with berths on west side, across from the giant cruiseships.

 Although this quay is targeted for vessels 20 – 45 m in length, smaller yachts are accepted when there are vacancies; make a reservation via one of the agencies.